 What is white tea?

-The naming of white tea is very similar to the Indian and Sri Lankan way – Silver Needle will contain only buds and Pai Mu Tan a bud and one or two leaves.
+Silver Needle will contain only buds and Pai Mu Tan will have a bud and one or two leaves.
 Gong Mei and Shou Mei will both contain buds but second, third and fourth leaf as well.

 It’s often considered that white tea has the least caffeine, and sometimes even referred to as almost caffeine free.
 However, it’s almost impossible to say how much caffeine is in each and every cup of tea.
 Type of tea leaves, varietal, harvest time and processing methods will all have an influence on the final caffeine content.
 Teas that contain more buds are likely to have more caffeine, while the more mature older leaves are a better choice if you want to reduce caffeine intake.